Browse Articles

 What is a Hash Collision?

-When a hash algorithm generates the same hash value for two separate input values, this is known as a hash collision.
+Collision in a hash table is a term used to denote the phenomena when the hashing algorithm produces the same hash value for two or more keys using a hash function.
 However, it's crucial to note that collisions are not an issue; rather, they constitute a key component of hashing algorithms.
 Because various hashing methods used in data structures convert each input into a fixed-length code regardless of its length, collisions happen.
 The hashing algorithms will eventually yield repeating hashes since there are an infinite number of inputs and a finite number of outputs.

 A typical collision handling technique called "separate chaining" links components with the same hash using linked lists.
 It is also known as closed addressing and employs arrays of linked lists to successfully prevent hash collisions.